Users can send requests to the API to run jobs and schedules programmatically.

 Under Body, provide the details of the schedule.

-When you are ready, you can then choose your code format on the right and copy and paste the code into the Powershell Command-line window.
+When you are ready, you can then choose your code format on the right and copy your code.

 This request can be used to delete a schedule for a Loome Integrate Job.